-If additional optical units are required on the OMS3240 (e.g. Booster Amplifier, Preamplifiers), then they can be fitted into any slot of the core subrack not occupied by a line/tributary unit.
+If additional optical units are required (e.g. Booster Amplifier, Preamplifiers), then there are eight spare slots on the lower shelf or, alternatively, they can also be fitted into any slot not occupied by a tributary unit.

-If more optical units are needed the Amplifier Extension subrack can be used (Figure 6).
+If more optical units are needed, the Amplifier Extension subrack can be used (Figure 6).